 It’s only common sense that if you don’t put what you practice into daily tasks, your progress in meditation and life improvement could be limited.
 A huge list of meditation tips couldn’t help you if you’re not willing to bring mindfulness to your daily life.

-The same concept of being attentive could be applied in mindful eating, or when you’re commuting to your work.
-Mindfulness is also helpful when you’re driving and trapped in a bad traffic.
+The same concept of being attentive could be applied to mindful eating, or when you’re commuting to your work.
+Mindfulness is also helpful when you’re driving and trapped in bad traffic.
 You’ll be amazed how much impatient thoughts you’re keeping away with mindfulness.

 While there is no definite best time to meditate, most practitioners either chose to meditate early in the morning, when their mind is fresh or in the evening, as they sought to relax and unload from the stress and work.